 - There is often only a single gantt line (process development) or milestone (process work completed) on a project plan.
 Like any technology build, there are requirements, design, development, and testing phases for processes along with unique features and milestones.

 - Look at agile process improvement techniques.

 Never assume that because technology improvements are implemented, they’re working in the right way or the best way for your organization.
-Business process flow is a big determinate of how these improvements effect your organization, so optimizing them has a major impact on productivity and success.
+The business process flow is a big determinant of how these improvements affect your organization, so optimizing them has a major impact on productivity and success.